digidigital/quakejs-installer/README.md

-# quakejs-installer
+# quakejs-installer (all padman edition)
 The goal of this project is to make installing your own quakejs-server easy :)

 Feature list:
+* Preconfigured to download (almost) all available padmaps & padmodels (padgarden and padgallery have two versions that can't be installed at once since the .bsps replace each other)
 * Installs all necessary tools
 * Creates a separate user
 * Many settings can be adjusted by simply applying changes to a config file
 * Adds the BFG10, grenade launcher and replaces the machine gun
-* Adds random 'funny' player names
+* Adds random 'funny' pad names
-* Adds random player model selection
+* Adds random pad model selection
 * Replaces the broken wearoff sound with silence
-* Simply drop your custom maps and additional assets in folders
+* Simply drop pk3s of your custom maps and additional assets in folders
 * Checksums get calculated automatically
 * Mapcycles will be genererated and added to server.cfg-files automatically
 * Support for automated downloads of ZIPed maps and other assets